JolyBI3ll/CV/README.md

 2024 - Present
 Moscow, Russia
 **Key responsibilities:**
-- Developed and maintained backend services using Go and Python
+- Developed and maintained high-performance backend systems for financial and banking platforms
-- Implemented RESTful APIs and gRPC services for distributed systems
+- Implemented real-time data processing for stock exchange and trading systems
-- Optimized database performance and query efficiency
+- Designed and optimized financial transaction processing pipelines using Go
+- Built secure API integrations with banking systems and payment gateways
+- Developed monitoring and analytics tools for financial data streams
-- Participated in code reviews and collaborated with frontend teams
+- Participated in the development of risk management and fraud detection systems
-- Contributed to microservices architecture implementation
+- Collaborated with financial analysts to implement business logic for trading algorithms
+- Ensured system reliability and low-latency performance for financial operations

 ## PROJECTS
 ### Putnik - Traveler Accommodation Platform